-NEAR AND FAR NOVEMBER
+NEAR AND FAR NOVEMBER - WINNERS TO BE ANNOUNCED 1st Feb 2020

 In our competition the Kate Nash Literary Agency is looking for Science Fiction this November